sebington/llm-hf/README.md

 This is a personal project.
 Contributions and feedback are welcome, but please note that support may be limited.

+I have described the various steps to achieve this in [my blog](https://sebington.github.io/) (in French).
+See 18 October 2025 for genesis.

 ## Installation

 Make sure [LLM](https://llm.datasette.io/) is installed on your machine.